MicrosoftDocs/iis-docs/iis/manage/managing-your-configuration-settings/using-configuration-history-with-iis-7-and-iis-8.md

 ---
-title: "Using Configuration History with IIS 7 and IIS 8 | Microsoft Docs"
+title: "Using Configuration History with IIS 7 and IIS 8"
 author: tobint
 description: "In IIS 6.0, administrators had a safety net that allowed them to easily ascertain what changed in the IIS configuration.
-It was implemented as a history file..." ms.author: iiscontent
+It was implemented as a history file..." ms.date: 11/22/2007 ms.assetid: 295e72df-9c33-4c28-96eb-abc6154dad83 msc.legacyurl: /learn/manage/managing-your-configuration-settings/using-configuration-history-with-iis-7-and-iis-8 msc.type: authoredcontent
-manager: soshir
-ms.date: 11/22/2007
-ms.topic: article
-ms.assetid: 295e72df-9c33-4c28-96eb-abc6154dad83
-ms.technology: iis-manage
-ms.prod: iis
-msc.legacyurl: /learn/manage/managing-your-configuration-settings/using-configuration-history-with-iis-7-and-iis-8
-msc.type: authoredcontent
 ---